 - Up to 1 1/2 cups of coconut milk (or other milk or juice of your choice).

-- SUBSTITUE MALIBU RUM in place of the coconut milk for my spiked version of this recipe.
+- SUBSTITUE MALIBU RUM OR VODKA in place of the coconut milk for my spiked version of this recipe.
 Read more about it at the end of this post.

-- Chop your pineapple into bite sized pieces and toss out the core (I use a pineapple corer— it’s like magic!), and freeze for at least 12 hours before making this recipe.
+- Chop your pineapple into bite sized pieces and toss out the core (I use a pineapple corer— it's like magic!), and freeze for at least 12 hours before making this recipe.
 Keep in mind, the riper your pineapple, the better.
-If you purchase a pineapple that’s not sweet enough you may have to add a little honey or sugar to the recipe.
+If you purchase a pineapple that's not sweet enough you may have to add a sweetener (honey, agave nectar, stevia, etc.).

 - Once your pineapple is frozen, for the best results, let it sit on the counter for about 5 minutes to thaw just a tad.
 You don't have to, but it makes the blending process easier and requires less coconut milk to get the right texture.

-- Place the frozen pineapple chunks in a high quality blender (such as a Vitamix) or food processor along with about 1/2 cup of coconut milk to start with (you can also use almond milk or pineapple/orange juice).
+- Place the frozen pineapple chunks in a high quality blender (such as a Vitamix) or food processor along with about 1/4 cup of coconut milk to start with (you can also use almond milk or pineapple/orange juice).
 Start with less milk, and add more as you need it.
-Keep blending and adding milk until you get the consistency you like, and slowly turn your blender on higher as you go.
+Keep blending and adding milk until you get the consistency you like.
+Slowly turn your blender on higher as you go.

-- Once your pineapple is nice and soft, eat and enjoy immediately.
+- Once your pineapple mixture is nice and soft, eat and enjoy immediately.
+It's so refreshing!

 - Because I don't always have coconut milk on hand, I sometimes make this with orange or pineapple juice (or a mix of both).
 It turns out a little sweeter that way.
 I've also made this with almond milk, but didn't care for the flavor as much.
 Trust me, if you use too much almond milk, it will taste like almond milk!
 Again, if you let the pineapple thaw a little, you won't need as much milk.